 And what exactly is a butte?
 It’s a hill.
 And although Paris is not known as a hilly city such as Lisbon, believe me as someone who walks and bikes a lot in the city, it is hilly!

 Other “buttes” in Paris?
 Read my full articles on La Butte Montmartre – definitely on a hill with stunning views over Paris.
-Butte Bergeyre where you’ll find a little hidden vineyard and a fabulous view of Sacré Coeur and La Butte aux Cailles, a lovely village in the 13th where the cobbled roads and street art give a unique Paris experience.
+Butte Bergeyre where you’ll find a little hidden vineyard and a fabulous view of Sacré Coeur and La Butte aux Cailles, a lovely village in the 13th arrondissement where the cobbled roads and street art give a unique Paris experience.

-A Little History: Parc des Buttes Chaumont
+A Little History: Parc des Buttes-Chaumont

 Napoleon III and Baron Haussmann decided to construct a large park on a former gypsum and limestone quarry in northeastern Paris.
-Parc des Buttes Chaumont was designed and created between 1864 and 1867 with Jean-Charles Alphand at the helm of the project.
+Parc des Buttes-Chaumont was designed and created between 1864 and 1867 with Jean-Charles Alphand at the helm of the project.
 He was very experienced having previously worked on the Bois de Boulogne and Bois de Vincennes.
 Parc des Buttes Chaumont was open to the public in 1867 and inaugurated at the World’s Fair (Exposition Universelle) in 1867.
 Just for reference, the Eiffel Tower was the star at the World’s Fair in 1889.

 1. Stand In Le Temple de la Sibylle